-While I don’t have my MIL’s recipe and am unable to call her for directions, I believe that she would be pretty pleased with my version.
-(She passed away in 1996.)
-I know that for the dumplings she used refrigerated canned biscuits.
-The rest – – ?
+While I don’t have my mother-in-law’s recipe and am unable to call her for exact directions, I believe that she would be pretty pleased with my version.
+I know that for the dumplings she used refrigerated canned biscuits and am not sure about the rest.

 - 1 - 32 oz carton of Chicken Broth